flenniken/collections/docs/collection-maker.md

 `cjson` files.
 This file is used to build the web pages.

 On the new image page, size and pan each image to define its zoom points.
+The download works on an iphone.
+You download, then air-drop it to yourself.
+This saves it in downloads on your desktop machine.
-Save the zoom points by downloading the updated `cjson` file and copying it to the collection folder.
+Then you move it to the collection's folder.

-Run the `gulp` command to build in the final zoom points and test the image pages again.
+Run the `gulp` command to build in the final zoom points, deploy and test the image pages again.

 [⬇](#Contents)

 # Deploy

+The deploy command copies the files to S3 and updateds Cloudfront.
+The collections in "building" state are only visible to admins.
+This allows admins to set zoom points and test the collection.

-Deploy the collection to publish it to the world.
+Once the collection looks good, you remove the "building" field from the cjson, build all, then deploy.
+This publishes it to the world.

 ~~~
 scripts/deploy -s